Skip to main content

 Step 4: Configure Magento web server permissions

-• Assign folder ownership to the web user (the standard is ww-data):
+• Assign ownership of the folder to the web user (the default is www-data):

 sudo find /var/www/magento -type d -exec chmod 755 {} \;